 Students should plan for adequate time to complete required revisions PRIOR to all CU Denver graduation deadlines.

 Submission Procedures

-All EdD students are required to provide an electronic copy of the final DRP document (with all appendices and other deliverables) to Dr. Scott Bauer, Professor and Associate Dean, Advanced Education and Doctoral Programs.
+All EdD students are required to provide an electronic copy of their final DRP document (with all appendices and other deliverables) to the SEHD Doctoral Programs Coordinator.